-Business overhead expense insurance protects your dental practice’s finances in the event you’re disabled and unable to perform regular dental work.
+Business overhead expense insurance protects your dental practice’s finances in the event you’re disabled and unable to work.

-If you’re the only licensed dentist at your practice, then a single disability has the potential to disrupt your dental practice since you won’t be able to do the most important work.
+If you’re the only dentist at your practice, then a single disability has the potential to disrupt your dental practice since you won’t be able to do the most important work.
 But even if you’re disabled, your bills will still come due every month — salaries, utilities, rent, equipment financing, property taxes, and legal fees, to name a few.
 It should be noted that even in a practice with multiple dentists, oftentimes the need for business overhead expense disability insurance is still present.

 Business overhead expense disability insurance is a policy designed to reimburse you for covered overhead expenses that you continue to incur while disabled, so you can focus on recovering instead of worrying about your practice and its expenses.
 This is in addition to similar policies like disability income insurance, which provides you with a portion of your personal salary to ensure you have a regular source of income while you’re recovering as well.